 The following group also gives advice:

 The Prisoners’ Advice Service (PAS) provide legal advice and information to prisoners in England and Wales regarding their rights, the application of the Prison Rules and conditions of imprisonment.
 PAS take up prisoners’ complaints about their treatment inside prison by providing free advice and assistance on an individual and confidential basis.
 They take legal action where appropriate and have solicitors on-hand to advise.

 Tel 020 7253 3323 / 0845 430 8923

 Although vegan prisoners are free to contact the VPSG or Vegan Society for help and advice, prisoners should be aware that time taken up with individual matters means that these organisations run less efficiently in their efforts to forward the overall care of vegans detained in prison.
 It is suggested that each prisoner should use the establishment's channels of complaint before calling on outside help.

 If you have a genuine problem you are unable to sort out through the normal channels within prison then contact: Vegan Prisoners Support Group or The Vegan Society.
-These organisations work closely together and one of them will be able to assist.
+These organisations work closely together on the care of vegans in prison.

 The Vegan Society:

 Note: Membership of the abovementioned society is no longer necessary in order to obtain a vegan diet in prison so membership is optional.

 Always remember that we are unable to make representations on the following because they are not strictly a vegan issue: